The amount of acronyms in the insurance industry is astounding.

 A field marketing organization (FMO) is basically the same as an independent marketing organization (IMO).
 FMOs are typically top-level organizations that are licensed to sell health insurance products in most, if not all, states.
 They work with hundreds to thousands of agents and multiple big-name and small-name carriers all across the U.S. Almost all of an FMO’s contracts are direct with carriers, and FMOs are usually able to offer agents contracts that provide higher than street-level commissions.

 In general, FMOs also offer agents a lot of other perks they can’t get elsewhere.
 For example, Ritter Insurance Marketing, the company behind the Agent Survival Guide, is a national senior market FMO.
 Organizations like Ritter offer independent agents training and support (e.g., the Agent Survival Guide and Agent Survival Guide Podcast, help with tough cases, quote engines, and other tools) to help them more easily get started in the industry and grow their businesses beyond their expectations.
+You can read more about what makes Ritter Insurance Marketing a fantastic FMO in our previous post.

 While FMOs focus on health insurance products, they may also offer contracting for life insurance products or other types of ancillary insurance coverage.
 Agents who work with an FMO may have production requirements they have to meet to maintain their commission levels.
 It’s also worth noting that agents who partner with an FMO and later wish to leave the organization will have to get a release from the FMO.